What You Would Need to Do

 1. Create an Account

 If you decide to join the All of Us Research Program, the first step is to create an account.
 You can do this on this website at Get Started - Sign Up, or at one of our partner centers.
-You’ll need to provide your name and email address to enroll.
+You’ll need to provide your name and email address or mobile phone number to enroll.

 Please stay in touch